 Eviction is the legal process of terminating a lease and removing a tenant from your property.
 Suppose your tenant refuses to leave after you obtain an eviction order from the court.
 In that case, you can apply to your local sheriff’s office to have the tenant physically removed from the property.

 Most commonly, landlords choose to evict tenants for falling behind on rent, but there are myriad reasons you may choose to evict a tenant.
-You might want to evict a tenant, so you can use the property yourself or perform major renovations requiring the unit to be vacant.
+You might want to evict a tenant, so you can use the property yourself or perform major renovations requiring the rental unit or room to be vacant.

 In many states, you can also evict a tenant at the end of their lease by refusing to renew it.

 The exact eviction process varies by state and county but typically requires giving your tenant notice, taking the tenant to court, and obtaining an eviction order.
 If necessary, the final step is to ask the sheriff to step in to enforce the eviction.

 If you’re evicting a tenant for nonpayment of rent, the process typically starts with a demand to “pay rent or quit.”
 This demand is given as a formal letter informing the tenant to either pay what they owe or move out within a certain time frame.
 If you’re simply not renewing the lease, you can just give them notice in accordance with local regulations.

 You can draft an eviction notice with the help of a lawyer, using templates provided by your state or city, or get started using our free eviction notice template.

 If your tenant doesn’t meet your requirements after you give them notice, the next step is to ask the court for help.
 This petition, called an “unlawful detainer,” begins the process of gaining a court order to evict your tenant.
 You need to complete some forms, pay a fee, and provide evidence that you’ve followed the procedure properly.

 Attend a court hearing and obtain a judgment